swilgosz/hotels-importer/README.md

 - Caching Responses.
 - Model optimized for reading.
 - Importing data is done asynchronously and saved to DB to avoid unnecessary calculations while reading.

+## Best practices

+- Write-part of the application is separated from the read-part.
+This allows for easy changes without affecting other part and allows to optimize DB records for reads.
+- Each transformations are kept as standalone, encapsulated classes, which allow them for easy test coverage, easy removal or adding new providers.

 ## Todo